Cannel coal: Composition

 of terrestrial vascular plants, in part from Lycopsid (scale tree).
 Cannel coal was accumulated in ponds and shallow lakes in peat-forming swamps and bogs of the Carboniferous age under oxygen-deficient conditions.
 Thus cannel coal seams are shallow and often found above other deposits, while the coal itself, being rich in oils, burns long, with a bright yellow flame and little ash.
 The modern Lycopodiopsida relatives of these lycopsids (scale trees), with their similar high oil content, high surface area spores, are the source of highly flammable lycopodium powder.

 Cannel coal is also lower in fixed carbon than typical bituminous coal.
 It includes various amounts of vitrinite and inertinite.
-Analytically, cannel coal consists of micrinites, macerals of the exinite group, and certain inorganic materials.
+Analytically, cannel coal consists of micrinite, and maceral of the exinite group, and certain inorganic materials.

 History

-Cannel coal has been used as jewellery since the neolithic, with pieces appearing in Scotland (often alongside jet) dating from the centuries before 3500BC.
+Cannel coal has been used as jewellery since the Neolithic, with pieces appearing in Scotland (often alongside jet) dating from the centuries before 3500BC.

 In England a member of the Bradshaigh family discovered a plentiful shallow seam of smooth, hard, cannel coal on his estate, in Haigh, Lancashire in the 16th century.
 The shallow depth at which it was found meant it was suitable for the simple surface mining methods available at that time.
 It could be worked and carved, and was prized for fireplaces as an excellent fuel that burned with a bright flame, was easily lit, and left virtually no ash.